-The best lawn edging for your garden depends on multiple factors – mainly, the look you're after, and your budget.
-But garden designer Tom Howard shares two of his favourite kinds with us.
+The best lawn edging ideas for your garden depends on multiple factors – mainly, the look you're after, and your budget.
+But garden designer Tom Howard shares two of his favorite kinds with us.

 Tom also recommends the durable, flexible, fuss-free designs from Everedge.
 Available in a range of finishes, from slate to Corten steel, as well as multiple heights, Tom says it's 'a fantastic product we often use, as it helps keep a sharp line on a lawn.'

-It prevents grass from growing into the flower beds and will also retain soil and also gravel.
+It prevents grass from growing into the flowerbeds and will also retain soil and gravel.
 What's more, you can run a mower slightly over the edge to keep it looking neat.

-However, all our lawn edging ideas are lovely in their own way – it's just a case of picking the style that works with your lawn ideas best.
+However, all our lawn edging ideas are lovely in their own way – it's just a case of picking the style that works with your garden best.

 One way to do this is by sticking to materials that are used elsewhere on your plot.
-Jonathan Martin from Living Gardens says, 'We always try to match lawn edging with the same patio stone material used elsewhere in the garden.'
+Jonathan Martin from Living Gardens explains how they always try to match lawn edging with the same patio paving material used elsewhere in the garden.
 For instance, 'a contemporary limestone or porcelain patio would have a corresponding lawn edge.
 Likewise, a traditional garden with reclaimed Yorkstone can be complemented by using the same material to edge the lawn.'